 In most Australian states and territories, out-of-home care arrangements still end when a young person turns 18 years old.
 For some care leavers, this can result in an abrupt transition into independent living at an age when many young people in the general population are still supported by their parents.
 Many care leavers also have complex histories of trauma or neglect that can hinder their social and emotional development.
 Young people need to be supported during this transition to adulthood to help them achieve better outcomes in employment, education and mental health.

-This webinar will share insights into young people’s experiences of leaving care based on recent findings from the Beyond 18 longitudinal study in Victoria.
-Specifically, it will explore what young people involved in the study said about:
+This webinar shared insights into young people’s experiences of leaving care based on recent findings from the Beyond 18 longitudinal study in Victoria.
+Specifically, it explored what young people involved in the study said about: